d2fn/shades-rb/README.md

 Each of these lines is a histogram bucket with the average value on the left and the number of items in the bucket in parenthesis.
 So the line ```5.164 (  5) #####``` can be read as "there are 5 values with a mean close to 5.164".

 You can even feed data cubing output from above into the ```histo``` utility.
 Let's say we look back at the customer transaction data from above.
-To get a sense of the total amount spent over all transactions, you would simply do the following.
+To get a sense of the distribution of transaction amounts, you would simply do the following.

 ```
 cat transactions.txt | shades -p "sum(amount) by transactionid" | histo amount